nerves-project/nerves_examples/hello_gleam/README.md

 ## Building

-Building follows the standard Nerves recipe.
+Building uses the `mix` tooling like other Nerves projects.
 For example:

 ```sh
 export MIX_TARGET=rpi0